is-ma/serveret/README.md

 ## What does it (very fast)
+- it fixes your locale in Ubuntu
-- it creates your deployment_user
+- it creates your deployment_user (on staging/production VM)
   * with your given password
   * and add it to sudo group (no more passwords!)
   * add a new password for root